5 Lessons From the Pennsylvania Special Election

 All of which is to say: If Democrats could convince white voters to prioritize their views on taxes and spending — over their cultural anxieties and resentments — they would dominate national politics.
 And we know that it is possible for the party to perform that feat.
 In Bartels’s analysis, roughly a quarter of reliable, Democratic voters have opinions on racial and cultural issues that are closer to Donald Trump’s than Nancy Pelosi’s — they just like “big government” more than than they fear “illegals.”

-Lamb’s strong showing last night would have been impossible without these voters; and he succeeded in winning over a critical mass of them without engaging in dog-whistle demagoguery.
+Lamb’s strong showing last night would have been impossible without these voters, and he succeeded in winning over a critical mass of them without engaging in dog-whistle demagoguery.
 Lamb did make some concessions to cultural conservatism, most conspicuously on guns.
 But he vehemently rejected Republican Rick Saccone’s attempts to pin the opioid crisis on immigrants, and ran as a pro-choice, pro-LGBT candidate.
-Instead of trying to beat the GOP at its culture war game, Lamb worked to make bread-and-butter issues more salient – and succeeded, thanks, in no small part, to the aid of the labor movement.
+Instead of trying to beat the GOP at its culture war game, Lamb worked to make bread-and-butter issues more salient — and succeeded, thanks, in no small part, to the aid of the labor movement.

-According to a telephone exit poll from Public Policy Polling, 52 percent of voters in last night’s election ranked health care as one of their “top issues” – with 15 percent saying it was the single most important one, and 37 percent saying it was “very important.”
-And on that issue Lamb enjoyed a 7-point advantage.
-This wasn’t because conservative voters failed to turn out; last night’s electorate narrowly approved of Donald Trump, according to PPP’s survey – but they disapproved of the GOP’s attempts to repeal Obamacare by 14 points.
+According to a telephone exit poll from Public Policy Polling, 52 percent of voters in last night’s election ranked health care as one of their “top issues” — with 15 percent saying it was the single most important one, and 37 percent saying it was “very important.”
+And on that issue Lamb enjoyed a seven-point advantage.
+This wasn’t because conservative voters failed to turn out; last night’s electorate narrowly approved of Donald Trump, according to PPP’s survey — but they disapproved of the GOP’s attempts to repeal Obamacare by 14 points.

 And Lamb gained the upper hand on other pocketbook issues, including Social Security, Medicare, miners’ pensions, and labor rights.
 That last one was especially crucial.
 Tim Murphy, the Republican congressman whose resignation triggered the 18th-district race, had maintained a friendly relationship with organized labor.
 Saccone, by contrast, was an avid supporter of turning Pennsylvania into a “right-to-work” state.
-Thus, unions rallied to Lamb’s side – and helped him increase the salience of economic issues to their working- class members.
+Thus, unions rallied to Lamb’s side — and helped him increase the salience of economic issues to their working-class members.
 As Eliza Griswold illustrates in her New Yorker profile of the Lamb campaign:

 Last week, when I drove through Greene County, which Trump won handily, I noticed flocks of blue and white Lamb road signs among signs advertising vape shops and a local Mace dealer, and 800 numbers for the sale of oil, gas, and mineral rights.
 The next day, I passed more signs lining rural back roads as I drove to a warehouse that smelled of fresh sawdust.
 Hundreds of local union members were waiting for Lamb to appear with Joe Biden, the one national Democratic leader who is still liked in Pennsylvania, in no small part because he comes from Scranton.